 This is a departmental form that allows the chamber music faculty to keep track of pre-formed groups, help form groups that need players, and assign coaches and repertoire.

 In addition to filling out this form, you still need to register for the course through the ESM Registrar or online registration.

-Opening Orientation Meeting in Hatch Recital Hall from 5:30-6:30 pm on August 30 for all registered students interested in participating in chamber music at Eastman in 2020-2021 will be posted later this summer.
+Information on the Opening Orientation Meeting for all registered students interested in participating in chamber music at Eastman in 2020-2021 will be posted later this summer.
 Keep checking back!

 String/Piano groups not performing on the Honors, Intensive, Duo Piano, or Graduate Seminar recitals in Hatch Hall will perform on a recital in Ciminelli Lounge, also part of the Extravaganza.

 For the other instrumental areas, please contact the area coordinator for end-of-semester performance requirements/opportunities.

 All groups also have the opportunity to audition for “Eastman to Go,” at the end of each Fall semester.
 ETG brings ESM chamber music groups out into the community to perform in schools and community settings, and provides important instruction on how to communicate and interact with audiences of all ages.
 See the ETG tab on this website for more information.